Itinerary

 Upper body

-- Long sleeved shirts provide protection from the sun or extra warmth (quick dry fabric)
+- Long sleeved shirts provide protection from the sun and are an extra layer

 - Lightweight fleece or jumper